buzzm/mongomtimport/README.md

 Multithreaded Java file loader for mongoDB.

-NOTE:  Until v2.8, this loader was significantly faster than the factory version.
-The mongoimport tool in v2.8 (in fact all the import/export utils) were rewritten employing both the bulk API and multiple threads.
-The new v2.8 utils are now slightly faster than this loader for small (<512 bytes) records.
-The performance for larger records is roughly the same, and being Java based, this loader still offers additional flexibility for custom parsers and handlers and has a few more features for declaring types in CSV, TSV, and fixed field files.
+NOTE:  Until v3.0, this loader was significantly faster than the factory version.
+The mongoimport tool in v3.0 (in fact all the import/export utils) were rewritten employing both the bulk API and multiple threads and performance has improved substantially.
+This loader still offers additional flexibility for custom parsers and handlers and has a few more features for declaring types in CSV, TSV, and fixed field files.

 Basic Use
 ---------